yuyan-z/BayesUCB-river/readme.md

 This is the "Data Stream Mining" project of Yuyan Zhao and Bérénice Jaulmes.
+Our code has been accepted by River in pull request [Pull requests](https://github.com/online-ml/river/pull/1237).

 ## Documentation
 - bayes_ucb.py